Machine Shop Records: After hiatus: 2009–present

 The first release by the label after hiatus is Download to Donate like Download to Donate for Haiti, Download to Donate for Haiti V2.0 and Download to Donate: Tsunami Relief.
 This project was handled by Shinoda and Enrique Iglesias.
-Later the release of 8-bit Rebellion! marked the return of the label, in America.
 The first big release after hiatus is A Thousand Suns by Linkin Park which was released on September 14, 2010.
 The album landed on the top of Billboard 200 marking the return to the mainstream success of label. later the success was Living Things, Recharged and The Hunting Party which marked mainstream success in United States.

 In 2013 the label again released a non-Linkin Park album Resurrection of the Wolf only in US, No Warning after the band reunited.

 The label also released soundtrack album Mall.
 The label releases the singles by the band only in the United States, the release in other countries is released under the parent label.
 The label also released The Hunting Party outside the US for the first time after hiatus in Australia.